lukefdavies/PyOctoAgile/README.md

 - **User Customization**: Enhance user settings to include custom schedules and temperature settings, allowing for greater personalization.
 - **Dynamic Temperature Adjustment**: Monitors climate ID data to adjust the percentile of timeslots used for heating, enhancing efficiency and comfort based on real-time temperature performance.
 - **Occupancy-Based Control**: Utilizes home network data to determine occupancy, adjusting heating operations based on the presence of registered smartphones or occupancy sensors.
+- **Support for Multiple Energy Providers**: Extend compatibility to include additional energy providers who offer APIs and flexible tariffs, broadening the applicability of PyOctoAgile across different regions and market conditions.

 ## Structure